slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - opposite of corruption is patriotism!
 Changes from within is more sustainable than revolutions. we don't need individuals we need institutions that work.
 - social contracts: public promises.
 Everything is a contract!
 > *'A single death is a tragedy; a million deaths is a statistic.'*
-> *'Não há direitos sem obrigações e viceversa.' -- EF*
 > *'History is a race between education and catastrophe.' -- H.G.
 Wells*
-> *'Political correctness is America's newest form of intolerance, and it is especially pernicious because it comes disguised as tolerance.
-It presents itself as fairness, yet attempts to restrict and control people's language with strict codes and rigid rules.' -- George Carlin*

 As humans, we are tribal by nature.
 Our natural default is to see ourselves as part of some group that’s struggling against some other group(s) at all times.
 And once we’re part of our little group, our little tribe, we adopt all sorts of biases and preferences.
 We construct belief systems that justify our group’s power and superiority.
 We create tests of whether other people are “true” and “pure” members of our group, and we either shame any “non-believers” into conformity or simply expel them from the tribe.
 Once a philosophy goes tribal, its beliefs no longer exist to serve some moral principle, but rather they exist to serve the promotion of the group.